vertcoin-project/vertcoin-core/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/vertcoin/vertcoin/tags) are created regularly to indicate new official, stable release versions of Vertcoin Core.
+[Tags](https://github.com/vertcoin/vertcoin/tags) are created regularly to indicate new official, stable release versions of Verticalcoin Core.

 Developers work on their own forks and submit pull requests in order to merge changes with `master`.
 Due to the relatively small size of the development team,